seb7887/vanta/docs/testing-guide/test-scenarios.md

 ---

-## Conclusión
+## Conclusion

-Estos escenarios de testing cubren:
+These testing scenarios cover:

-1. **Funcionalidad básica**: Verificación de que cada comando funciona correctamente
+1. **Basic functionality**: Verification that each command works correctly
-2. **Edge cases**: Casos límite y situaciones especiales
+2. **Edge cases**: Limit cases and special situations
-3. **Integración**: Tests que verifican la interacción entre componentes
+3. **Integration**: Tests that verify interaction between components
-4. **Performance**: Tests de carga y detección de memory leaks
+4. **Performance**: Load tests and memory leak detection
-5. **Seguridad**: Validación de input y rate limiting
+5. **Security**: Input validation and rate limiting
-6. **Regresión**: Tests para prevenir regresiones en futuras versiones
+6. **Regression**: Tests to prevent regressions in future versions
-7. **Automatización**: Scripts para ejecutar tests automáticamente
+7. **Automation**: Scripts to run tests automatically

-Para usar estos tests:
+To use these tests:

-1. **Manual**: Ejecutar cada escenario individualmente durante desarrollo
+1. **Manual**: Execute each scenario individually during development
-2. **Semi-automatizado**: Usar el script `test-runner.sh` para test suite completo
+2. **Semi-automated**: Use the `test-runner.sh` script for complete test suite
-3. **CI/CD**: Integrar con GitHub Actions u otro CI/CD system
+3. **CI/CD**: Integrate with GitHub Actions or other CI/CD system
-4. **Monitoring**: Usar para monitoring de health en producción
+4. **Monitoring**: Use for health monitoring in production

-Cada escenario incluye comandos específicos y resultados esperados para facilitar la validación manual y automatizada de la funcionalidad del CLI de Vanta.
+Each scenario includes specific commands and expected results to facilitate manual and automated validation of the Vanta CLI functionality.